 There is a process to ascertain whether or not the potential member country can meet these requirements, during which the IEA Secretariat advises and works with the candidate country.
 The final decision rests with the Governing Board.
 To be a member country of the IEA, a country must be a member country of the OECD.
 However, membership in the OECD does not automatically result in membership in the IEA.
-Chile, Estonia, Iceland, Israel, Mexico and Slovenia are OECD Member countries but currently not IEA Member countries.
+Chile, Iceland, Israel, Mexico and Slovenia are OECD member countries but currently not IEA member countries.
 In order to become a member country of the IEA, countries must meet certain requirements (see above).
-Chile and Estonia, however, are currently candidate countries of the IEA.
+Chile is currently a candidate countriy of the IEA.

 To purchase the latest country reviews, visit the IEA bookshop.
 See also: Energy Statistics of OECD Countries, Energy Balances of OECD Countries and Key World Energy Statistics 2013.

 The European Union also participates in the work of the IEA.
 See Europe's Energy Portal.